JaysFreaky/nixos/README.md

 ### Packages
 This is where the setup script lives.
 If there were any future scripts/packages I would want to call individually, they would go into their own respective directory.

-Inside /packages/setup:
+Inside /packages:

-* default.nix declares all the packages that will be used by the script and creates a shell application that reads from setup.sh
+* /setup contains the package declaration and setup script used for initial install
-* setup.sh is the actual script and is read by default.nix
+* /plymouth-fw creates a derivation for a custom framework boot logo

 ---
 ## Credits